-The result also revealed that there were highly significant differences for root length due to the effect of pruning at P<.01.
+The result also revealed that pruning there were highly significantly affected the differences for root length due to the effect of pruning at P<.01.
 Root diameter and length were significantly affected by pruning treatments regardless of the range of intra-row spacing.
 The highest root diameter was recorded for with no pruning among the three pruning treatments.
 Typically, cassava with no pruning was provided about 10 and 26.4% root diameter more than cassava with debranching and cutback, respectively.
-However, intra-row spacing did no significant differences on root diameter.
+However, intra-row spacing hasdid no significant differences on root diameter.